Foods that Provide The Most Potassium

 The mineral of choice for athletes

 Potassium is extremely important when it comes to exercising and practicing sports.
-Because of this, it is normal to see athletes (like tennis players) eating a banana in the middle of a match, or before or after a competition.
+Because of this, it’s normal to see athletes (like tennis players) eating a banana in the middle of a match, or before or after a competition.

-Potassium provides energy and replenishes the liquids and electrolytes that are lost when we perspire.
+Potassium provides energy and replenishes the liquids and electrolytes that we lose when we perspire.
 Also, it helps with the transmission of nervous impulses and is necessary for muscle contraction and recuperation after exercising.

-As if that wasn’t enough, this nutrient is recommended for those people with cardiac problems or hypertension since it regulates cardiac rhythm and arterial pressure, while also preventing arrhythmia.
+As if that wasn’t enough, this nutrient is great for people with cardiac problems or hypertension, since it regulates cardiac rhythm and arterial pressure, while also preventing arrhythmia.

-Another benefit of a diet that is rich in potassium and low in sodium is that it protects your kidney health by improving blood transportation and allowing the blood to be better filtered.
+Another benefit of a diet that’s rich in potassium and low in sodium is that it protects your kidney health by improving blood transportation and allowing a better blood filtration.
 Plus, it also prevents the formation of kidney stones.

 Of course, there are more benefits of this mineral:

-- After all, it’s also known for being an excellent antioxidant that binds to free radicals and makes them inactive.
+- It’s also an excellent antioxidant that binds to free radicals and makes them inactive.

-- In addition, it helps to prevent the demineralization of the bones and osteoporosis by counteracting calcium elimination through urination.
+- In addition to that, it helps to prevent bone demineralization and osteoporosis by counteracting calcium elimination through urine.